 "Are the students and their dogs happy and relaxed?
 Are they having fun?
 If not, keep looking."

-Finding the right trainer may take some time, some research on your part, and you may have to travel to go to classes too.
-A mediocre center may be just down the road from you while the center with a training philosophy that matches your own may be an hour or more away.
-But finding the right trainer can make all the difference in the world for you and your Chinook.
+Finding the right trainer may take some time and some research on your part.
+A mediocre center may be conviently located down the road from you while the center with a training philosophy that matches your own may be an hour or more away so be prepared to travel to go to a really great class.
+Finding the right trainer can make all the difference in the world for you and your Chinook!

 "After you choose a trainer, remember you're still the dog's owner.
 Don't turn over your dog's leash unless you know what the trainer is going to do.
 Don't let the trainer correct your dog.
 If at any point you feel uncomfortable, call it a lesson learned and leave - even if you've paid money for the class."